FREQUENTLY ASKED QUESTIONS

 HOW IS CTE FUNDED?

-CTE funding is based on regular Weighted Pupil Unit (WPU), including incentives to provide Career and Technical Education in all 41 school districts.
+CTE funding is based on regular Weighted Pupil Unit (WPU), including incentives to provide Career and Technical Education in schools throughout the state.
 CTE funding is also supplemented with a federal appropriation through the Carl D. Perkins Career and Technical Education Act.

 WHERE IS CTE OFFERED?

-CTE courses and programs are offered in all 41 school districts and most Utah colleges and universities.
+CTE courses and programs are offered in 47 public school districts and charter schools.
+Most Utah colleges and universitites offer postsecondary CTE programs.

 HOW IS CTE OFFERED?